Vincenzo Cotroni: Decina boss

 Magaddino always saw Violi as his "beachhead" in Montreal who would ultimately allow him to add Quebec to his Canadian territories and in the process weaken his hated rivals, the Bonanno family.
 Violi for his part was contemptuous of both Bonanno and Magaddino.
 Violi told Luppino's son, Jimmy, in a 1967 phone call wiretapped by the police that he thought that the Cotroni family should declare its independence and set itself up as a crime family in its own right.

-In the 1960s and 1970s, Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 per cent going to Paolo Violi.
+In the 1960s and 1970s, Cotroni used associate William Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 per cent going to Paolo Violi.
 Obie also served as Cotroni's chief banker and financial adviser, responsible for laundering money.
 For Expo 67, Obie also helped the Cotronis land the meat and vending machine supply contract.
 Most of the meat he supplied was tainted.

 The October Crisis

 Starting in September 1969, Frank D'Asti of the Cotroni family contributed heavily to the leadership bid of Pierre Laporte to be the leader of the Quebec Liberal Party.
-On April 16, 1970, Laporte met with D'Asti and Nicolo di Iorio of the Cotroni family.
-On May 3, 1970, a police wiretap recorded di Iori and D'Asti expressing the hope that Laporte be appointed the Quebec Attorney General.
+On 16 April 1970, Laporte met with D'Asti and Nicolo di Iorio of the Cotroni family.
+On 3 May 1970, a police wiretap recorded di Iori and D'Asti expressing the hope that Laporte be appointed the Quebec Attorney General.

 In August 1970, Cotroni went to Acapulco, Mexico to attend a "crime summit" attended by gangsters from Canada, the United States and France to discuss how to take advantage of the plans to legalize casinos in Quebec.
 The plan was to take over the casinos to use them as fronts for money laundering.
 The subject was considered so important that Meyer Lansky served as the chairman of the conference, representing "the Commission."

-On October 5, 1970, James Cross, the British trade commissioner in Montreal, was kidnapped by the Front de libération du Québec, starting what is known as the October Crisis.
-On October 8, 1970, the FLQ Manifesto was read out on national television and radio in both English and French in an attempt to buy time for Cross, whom the FLQ had threatened to execute unless their manifesto was broadcast.
+On 5 October 1970, James Cross, the British trade commissioner in Montreal, was kidnapped by the Front de libération du Québec (FLQ), starting what is known as the October Crisis.
+On 8 October 1970, the FLQ Manifesto was read out on national television and radio in both English and French in an attempt to buy time for Cross, whom the FLQ had threatened to execute unless their manifesto was broadcast.

-The manifesto singled out as one of the exploiters of the French Canadian working class "the election-riggers Simard-Cotroni."
+The manifesto singled out as one of the exploiters of the French Canadian working class "the election-riggers Simard–Cotroni."
 The reference to Simard was to a wealthy French Canadian family of shipbuilders.
 The Premier of Quebec, Robert Bourassa, was married to Andrée Simard, and was often accused of favouring the Simard family.
-The manifesto stated that violence was acceptable means of winning Quebec independence because "The Liberal Party's victory was nothing, but the victory of the election-riggers, Simard-Cotroni.
-As a result, the British parliamentary system is finished and the Front de Libération du Quebec will never allow itself to be distracted by the pseudo-elections that the Anglo-Saxon capitalists toss to the people of Quebec every four years."
+The manifesto stated that violence was acceptable means of winning Quebec independence because "The Liberal Party's victory was nothing, but the victory of the election-riggers, Simard–Cotroni.
+As a result, the British parliamentary system is finished and the Front de Libération du Québec will never allow itself to be distracted by the pseudo-elections that the Anglo-Saxon capitalists toss to the people of Quebec every four years."